Package 'mwana'

 mw_neat_output_mfaz(df = pl)

-Clean and format the output table returned from the MUAC plausibility check for improved clarity and readability.
+Clean and format the output tibble returned from the MUAC plausibility check

 Description